 Control Enhancement

-(5) LEAST FUNCTIONALITY | AUTHORIZED SOFTWARE/WHITELISTING
+(5) LEAST FUNCTIONALITY | AUTHORIZED SOFTWARE - ALLOW-BY-EXCEPTION

 ThreatLocker automatically learns all software installed and running in your environment (minus a few non-standard program locations such as the Documents and Downloads folders) when you deploy the agent.
 Once computers are switched into a secured state, no new applications, files, scripts, or drivers can execute until they are permitted, keeping you in control of your application list.

 b.
-Employs a deny-all, permit-by-exception policy to allow the execution of authorized software programs on the information system; and
+Employs a deny-all, permit-by-exception policy to allow the execution of authorized software programs on the system; and

-ThreatLocker uses a default deny philosophy.
+ThreatLocker uses a default-deny philosophy.
 Any software not on the allowlist will be denied.
 Only software that you expressly permit will be able to run.

 c.
-Reviews and updates the list of authorized software programs [Assignment: organization defined frequency]
+Reviews and updates the list of authorized software programs [Assignment: organization-defined frequency]

 By permitting a software, ThreatLocker adds it to your list of authorized software.
 A list of all applications and policies can be exported offline review.
 An organization’s policy list can be quickly reviewed online at any time to see when a policy was created and when it was last used.
-Admins can remove policies for unused or unwanted software, meaning that the software will no longer be able to run; if a user needs it again, they can request it.
+Admins can remove policies for unused or unwanted software, which means the software will no longer be able to run; if a user needs it again, they can request it.

 Reference: